etohgame/kit/docs/client-objects/elevators.md

 Elevators are used to propel players and objects in the direction the elevator is facing.

 ## Use Cases
+Elevators can be used to move players and objects around, or launch them away.

 ## Configuration
 | Name | Default Value | Description